For JOE Institutional Delegates: The Role of the JOE Institutional Delegate

 ACTION: Provide periodic updates on site usage statistics.

-- Arrange a smooth transition to ensure continuity when JOE Liaison responsibilities are transferred to another individual.
+- Arrange a smooth transition to ensure continuity when JOE Institutional Delegates responsibilities are transferred to another individual.

-ACTION: Inform the Board by emailing JOE technical support if a replacement Liaison is named.
+ACTION: Inform the Board by emailing JOE technical support if a replacement Institutional Delegate is named.

-ACTION: Provide the new Liaison with this document describing responsibilities and make him/her aware of support materials available electronically on the JOE Web site.
-As the Board develops support materials, they will be placed on the JOE Web site and JOE Liaisons will be notified by email.
+ACTION: Provide the new Institutional Delegate with this document describing responsibilities and make him/her aware of support materials available electronically on the JOE Web site.
+As the Board develops support materials, they will be placed on the JOE Web site and JOE Institutional Delegates will be notified by email.